awakzdev/gcp-aws-vpn/README.md

 **Architecture overview**

 ```
-Cloud Router: Fully distributed and managed Google Cloud service to provide dynamic routing using BGP for your VPC networks.

 HA VPN Gateway: Google-managed VPN gateway running on Google Cloud.
 Each HA VPN gateway is a regional resource that has two interfaces, each with its own external IP addresses: interface 0 and 1.

 VPN tunnels: Connect the HA VPN gateway to the peer VPN gateway and serve as virtual tunnels through which encrypted traffic passes.